dart-lang/lints/README.md

 the 'recommended' set of lints are enabled by default.

-When uploading a package to the [pub.dev] package repository, packages are [awarded pub point][scoring] depending on whether they pass at least the 'core' lints (note: the recommended lints automatically include all core lints).
+When uploading a package to the [pub.dev] package repository, packages are [awarded pub points][scoring] depending on whether they pass at least the 'core' lints (note: the recommended lints automatically include all core lints).

 For documentation on the individual lints, see the [linter rules][rules] page on